Applied anthropology research methods

 Anthropology is the study of human societal and cultural development in the past, present, and future with a number of facets that are categorized into five different fields.
-These fields include: Biological (Physical) Anthropology, Cultural (socio-cultural) Anthropology, Linguistic Anthropology (Linguistics), Archaeology, and Applied anthropology.
+These fields include: biological (physical) anthropology, cultural (socio-cultural) anthropology, linguistic anthropology (linguistics), archaeology, and applied anthropology.
 Applied anthropology is the analysis of human interaction with the purpose of solving practical problems that affect and arise throughout time between cultures and societies.
-Applied Anthropologists use many different methods to conduct research on agriculture, health and medicine, housing, social services, political-economic development, displacement and resettlement, business and industry, education, nutrition, environment, and aging.
-Applied Anthropology research methods are: 1.) policy research, 2.) evaluation research, 3.) cultural intervention, 4.) activist (action) research, 5.) participatory action research (PAR).
+Applied anthropologists use many different methods to conduct research on agriculture, health and medicine, housing, social services, political-economic development, displacement and resettlement, business and industry, education, nutrition, environment, and aging.
+Applied anthropology research methods are: policy research, evaluation research, cultural intervention, activist (action) research, participatory action research (PAR).

-Background/history
+Background and history

 Applied anthropology was first established in the 19th century in Europe and continued to expand to other cultures around the world.
-Applied anthropology was first seen in North America by the Mexican government in 1917 and continues to grow every day.
+Applied anthropology was first seen in North America by the Mexican government in 1917 and continues to grow.
 Applied anthropology was more prevalent after WWII, this was due to the loss of Britain's occupations in Africa, Asia, and the Caribbean.
-These countries were occupied by British rule up until the 1930s and once that ended, societal and practical problems began to be observed.
+These regions were under British rule until the 1930s, and once that ended, societal and practical problems began to be observed.
 In 1941 in America, the Society of Applied Anthropology was established to further the practice of applied anthropology and created many projects to accumulate data.
 One of the most important and influential anthropologists, Franz Boas, was a pioneer in applied research methods and practices.